Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Various approaches such as have been used to solve this ranking problem.
 A survey in [@gonzalez-diaz_paired_2014] has applied Scores, Maximum Likelihood, Fair Bets, Least Squares, Recursive Bucholz and Generalised row sum methods to approach the problem.

 Another perspective on this is that the tournament is made up of edges where each edge has a chance of being wrong (an upset occurred).
 Taking this view we can try to flip edges until we make the tournament acyclic.
-This is similar to the kemeny ranking method we use in  [@kenyon-mathieu_how_2007].
+This is similar to the Kemeny ranking [@kenyon-mathieu_how_2007] method we use in section 6.4.

 Our project can be viewed as a variation of this concept.
 In sports, upsets can occur due to various external factors, leading to "noise" in the outcome.
 However, in our project, the "noise" is concentrated in the peer grader making the pairwise comparison.

 The other part of this project is paper distribution.
 We can think of paper distribution as assigning judges to matches.
 However, the pool of judges that we can pick from is also the pool of participants.
 This brings us to the problem of fair assignment.
-We don't want to assign a judge to their own match, and we must also must ensure that the number of matches each judge is assigend is fairly equal.
+We don't want to assign a judge to their own match, and we must also must ensure that the number of matches each judge is assigned is fairly equal.
 To solve this we can look to the problem of edge colouring.

 Edge Colouring is a graph colouring problem in which the edges of a graph are given a colour.
 In our case we also give the nodes a colour.
 The colouring rules are that a coloured edge may not be incident to a node of the same colour, and that for every pair of colours the number of edges assigned to both colours cannot differ by more than one.
 This also has applications outside of this project, for example it's used in register allocation for CPUs, scheduling problems and channel allocation in networks.

 ## Previous work

-Previous work has been done on cardinal, ordinal and pairwise grading.

-For ordinal ranking there is peerrank [@walsh_peerrank_2014] which uses fixed point iteration over a grade matrix to estimate grades.
-This is resitant to malicious and poor graders.
+### Ordinal ranking

+Ordinal ranking is where students will assign a numerical score to student's work.

+CrowdGrader [de_alfaro_crowdgrader_2013] one such system.
+They developed an algorithm that would aggregate the grades provided by students into a concensus grade for each submission.
+The algorithm measures each student’s grading accuracy, by comparing the grades assigned by the student to the same grades assigned by other students on the same assignemnt.
+It gives more weight to the input of students with higher measured accuracy.
+The algorithm thus implements a reputation system for students, where higher accuracy leads to higher reputation, and to higher influence on the consensus grades.

+For ordinal ranking there is peerrank [@walsh_peerrank_2014].
+This involves having a number of students grade every other student's work.
+We can put these grades into a grade matrix and use fixed point iteration to find the grades that are an eigenvector of the grade matrix.
+The grades found by this process fufill desireable properties such as unanimity and resistance to collusion.

+### Cardinal ranking

 For cardinal ranking, Raman and Joachims have used the Mallows Model, the Bradley-Terry Model and the Thurstone Model to varying success [@raman_methods_2014].
 These are all probabilistic methods.

+### Pairwise ranking

 For pairwise ranking I've found some previous work that examines noisy rankings.
 One common method is to model the tournament with a Bradley-Terry Model and uses Maximum Likelihood Estimation to calculate skill levels for students [@shah_case_nodate] [@chen_pairwise_2013].